Bad Reputation (Kid Rock album): Music and lyrics

 Bad Reputation is a Southern rock and country album.
-Some of the lyrics reflect Kid Rock's support of former President Donald Trump and criticism of President Joe Biden.
-"Don't Tell Me How To Live" is a rap rock cover of a song by Monster Truck, who are featured on the recording.
+Some of the lyrics reflect Kid Rock's support of President Donald Trump and criticism of Joe Biden.
+"Don't Tell Me How to Live" is a rap rock cover of a song by Monster Truck, who are featured on the recording.
 The song's sound was compared to that of the album Devil Without a Cause.
 The song "We the People" attacks the media, Dr. Anthony Fauci, masks, COVID-19 restrictions, and Big Tech, and features the chant "Let's go Brandon" in the chorus.

 Reception

 Upon its initial release, Bad Reputation failed to chart on the Billboard 200 chart in its first week of eligibility, breaking a streak of top 10 debuts on the chart dating back to Cocky in 2001.
 The album debuted on Billboard's Independent Albums chart at number 31, the Top Rock Albums chart at number 39, the Top Current Album Sales chart at number 9 and the Top Album Sales chart at number 15.
 Two weeks after its release, the album had sold 25,000 copies.

 It debuted at number 124 on the Billboard 200 chart on April 23, 2022, a month after its release.

-The album was universally panned by critics.
-Stephen Thomas Erlewine called it "a record that confirms [Kid Rock's] diminished status by catering exclusively to the only audience he has left: aging hard rockers who also are stuck in the past."
+In his review for AllMusic, Stephen Thomas Erlewine called it "a record that confirms [Kid Rock's] diminished status by catering exclusively to the only audience he has left: aging hard rockers who also are stuck in the past."

 Touring

 On April 6, 2022, Kid Rock embarked on his Bad Reputation Tour.
-Ritchie had announced he would specifically not tour locations with coronavirus mask and vaccine mandates.
+Ritchie had announced he would specifically not tour locations with COVID-19 mask and vaccine mandates.